Fort Rock Cave

-Fort Rock Cave was the site of the earliest evidence of human habitation in the US state of Oregon before the excavation of Paisley Caves.
+Fort Rock Cave was the site of the earliest evidence of human habitation in the US state of Oregon before the excavation of the Paisley Caves.
 Fort Rock Cave featured numerous well-preserved sagebrush sandals, ranging from 9,000 to 13,000 years old.

 The cave is located approximately 1.5 mi west of Fort Rock near Fort Rock State Natural Area in Lake County.
 Fort Rock Cave was declared a National Historic Landmark in 1961, and added to the National Register of Historic Places in 1966.

 The cave was found on Reub Long's ranch.
 It was formerly known as Menkenmaier Cave and Cow Cave.

 Description

 Fort Rock Cave sits in the Fort Rock formation, and shares geological similarities to its surroundings, with presence of Hayes Butte basalt, and exposed Pliocene-era lava.
 Additionally, there is pumice and ash from Mount Mazama (deposited by the explosion forming Crater Lake about 7600 years ago).
 The opening of the cave is approximately 70 feet across, with a depth of near 60 feet, making it the largest cave in the Fort Rock area.
 Oriented facing the southeast, the combination of depth and position protect it from winds and summer heat.
 Archaeological excavators identified four stratum of material in the cave: a bottom gravel layer, a silty brown layer, pumice and ash from Mt.
 Mazama, topped by a light tan sandy layer.
 Parts of the cave are collapsed, leaving some large boulders, which were involved in the excavations.